 The roasted garlic in this recipe is what really sets it apart.
 It adds the perfect flavor to the dip.

-If you’ve never roasted garlic before, let me show you how!
+If you’ve never made it before, let me show you how to roast garlic!
 You can use it in so many dishes to really bring out the flavor.
 It’s one of my favorite (and super easy!) ways to elevate a dish.

 - Cut off the top of the garlic head and remove the outside layer or skin.